xtensor-stack/xtensor/docs/source/view.rst

 =====

-Views are used to adapt the shape of an ``xexpression`` without changing it, nor copying it. `xtensor` provides two kinds of views.
+Views are used to adapt the shape of an ``xexpression`` without changing it, nor copying it. `xtensor` provides many kinds of views.

 Sliced views
 ------------